KentoNishi/svelte-typescript-template/README.md

 * Easy deploy to GitHub Pages
 * VSCode extensions work out of the box

-At the time of creating this template, I could not find a template which could handle all of the above.
+At the time of writing, no other template satisfied all of the above.
 As an autoformat and autofix ~~ab~~user, I NEED this template.
+I hope you like it too!

 ## Usage